skrantzman/DNN_Tailwind/docs/Purging-Tailwind-Classes.md

 ### Gulp build_p

 This command works similar to the standard `gulp build` command in DNN_Tailwind but purges all unused Tailwind styles in addition to its other tasks.
 As an example, this will take the Out-of-Box theme's style.min.css file in the dist/css folder from 2,253k down to 100k.
 That's a significant decrease in file size.
+We only suggest using this when you are ready to go into production with you theme.

 To reverse this command and add back all the unused Tailwind styles, simply run `gulp build` (gulp build_p without the trailing \_p).